Is devoting resources to rigorous evaluation worthwhile?

 How do you know that your agency’s policies and practices are effectively keeping children safe and reducing the use of foster care?
 Generating evidence — that is, information about whether a policy or practice is effective, for whom, and in what context1 — can inform your decisions about policies and practices meant to improve safety and permanency outcomes (for example, preventing removals, lowering repeat maltreatment, and achieving timely permanence).
 Only a small number of practices in child and family services, however, are considered well-supported by research to improve outcomes.
 According to the California Evidence-Based Clearinghouse, 31 out of 423 programs listed are rated well-supported by research, and only two of these are rated highly relevant to child welfare.2 Without additional evidence, child welfare agencies are serving families with policies and practices of unknown effectiveness for improving safety and permanency outcomes.

-While much is involved in designing and conducting rigorous evaluations that generate evidence about the effectiveness of your policies and practices, this brief focuses the essential elements for doing that.
+While much is involved in designing and conducting rigorous evaluations that generate evidence about the effectiveness of your policies and practices, this brief focuses on the essential elements for doing that.
 Rigorous evaluations that randomly assign families to a treatment or control group, often called randomized control trials (RCT), provide strong confidence in the findings about a program or practice’s effectiveness.
 That is why an RCT is often considered the “gold standard” for research evidence.
 But as we discuss below, there are challenges involved in conducting RCTs in child welfare settings.

 Why is it important to generate evidence about effectiveness?